 Can you tell if my baby is a boy or a girl?

 If the sex chromosome option is selected, and no sex chromosome conditions (aneuploidies) are reported, then fetal sex will be reported in the result.
 If the sex chromosome option is not selected, then fetal sex will not be reported.
 For twin pregnancies, fetal sex may be reported, if this option is selected.
 Please let you health care provider know if you do not wish to know this information.

 Can this test tell who the father of my baby is?

 No. The verifi® prenatal test is not a paternity test.

 Do normal verifi® prenatal test results mean that my baby will be perfectly healthy?

 No test can guarantee a baby will not have any medical issues.
-The verifi® prenatal test only tests for aneuploidies of chromosomes 21, 18, 13, and sex chromosomes.
+The verifi® prenatal test only tests for aneuploidies of chromosomes 21, 18, 13, and sex chromosomes, if ordered.
 It does not test for all genetic and non-genetic problems that may be present in a baby.
-If the test result is “No aneuploidy detected”, indicating a negative result, it does not completely rule out all potential problems with chromosomes 21, 18, and 13, or all sex chromosome aneuploidies in your baby.
+If the test result is "No aneuploidy detected", indicating a negative result, it does not completely rule out all potential problems with chromosomes 21, 18, and 13, or all sex chromosome aneuploidies in your baby.

 How quickly will I get my results?

 Your results will be sent to your healthcare provider.
 Your healthcare provider will usually receive your results within 3-6 business days.